- 6.01: Scope of Practice

 10. signature and state license number of the supervising appraiser.

-e.
-Effective six (6) months from the effective date of these regulations, appraisal trainees and appraisers-in-training must work pursuant to a written agreement as described in these regulations in order to obtain a higher level license.
+(e) Appraisal trainees and appraisers-in-training must work pursuant to a written contract as described in these regulations in order to obtain a higher level license.

 1. non-complex one-to-four unit residential properties having a transaction value of less than one million dollars ($1,000,000) and complex one-to-four unit residential properties having a transaction value of less than two-hundred fifty thousand dollars ($250,000);